alvo254/Rails/README.md

 ---------------|-----------------
 .gitarributes  | This file defines metadata for specific paths in a git repository.
 This metadata can be used by git and other tools to enhance their behavior.
 See the gitattributes documentation for more information.

+# To server the application use - rails server